Zipios/Zipios/README.md

 # Introduction

-Zipios++ is a small C++ library for reading and writing zip files.
+Zipios is a small C++ library for reading and writing zip files.
 The structure and public interface are based (somewhat loosely) on the `java.util.zip` package.
 The streams created to access the individual entries in a zip file are based on the standard iostream library.

-Zipios++ also provides a way for an application to support files from multiple sources (e.g. from zip files or from ordinary directories) transparently.
+Zipios also provides a way for an application to support files from multiple sources (e.g. from zip files or from ordinary directories) transparently.